-Similar to purchasing popular commodity ETFs on the Toronto Stock Exchange (TSX) in order to gain exposure to the underlying commodity e.g. Gold, the Purpose Bitcoin ETF provides exposure to actual Bitcoin.
+Similar to purchasing popular commodity ETFs on the Toronto Stock Exchange (TSX) to gain exposure to the underlying commodity, e.g. Gold, the Purpose Bitcoin ETF provides exposure to actual Bitcoin.

-Packaging cryptocurrency in an Exchange-Traded Fund makes it easier for retail investors to hold digital currency without having to worry about losing their private keys or getting hacked.
+Packaging cryptocurrency in an Exchange-Traded Fund makes it easier for retail investors to hold digital currency without worrying about losing their private keys or getting hacked.

 Since the Purpose Bitcoin ETF (BTCC) was launched, many other crypto ETFs (both bitcoin and Ethereum) have been listed on the TSX.

-This BTCC review summarizes its asset allocation, fees, returns, pros, cons, how it compares to EBIT, and how to purchase it in Canada.
+This BTCC review summarizes its asset allocation, fees, returns, pros and cons, how it compares to EBIT, and how to purchase it in Canada.

 Purpose Investments Cryptocurrency Portfolios

 Purpose Investments was established in 2012.
 It offers several investment products utilizing alternative strategies and asset classes.

 Two of its most popular funds are: